barbosagabriel/tours-admin-api/README.md

 3. Rename .env file

-Rename .envexample file to .env e replace your configuration data.
+Rename .envexample file to .env and replace your configuration data.

 4. Run Server